 A gentleman acknowledges the struggles of other people.
 Homeless people are exactly that, people.
 They are human beings.
 The least you can do is acknowledge that they exist and are, indeed, visible.
 Here's an easy way to help; next time you’re about to leave uneaten food on the table at a restaurant take it to-go and drop it to the first homeless person you see.
 If we all did this regularly there would be less waste, less begging and more positive energy all around.
 Think about other ways you can donate your excesses - this is an example of taking responsibility.

 A gentleman understands the power of his almighty dollar.
 Every time you spend a dollar, think about who/what you are supporting.
 Whenever you buy something you are supporting the people, concepts and messages being the brand.
 There is a major difference, for example, between buying lunch at McDonalds versus buying lunch at the local farmers market.
-This, of course, also applies to the pitfalls of the Fast Fashion industry - but I will be digging into that plenty more later.
+This, of course, also applies to the pitfalls of the Fast Fashion industry.

 When you bring someone new to a party, or a gathering of friends, it’s your job to introduce them and make everyone feel comfortable.
 Start with the host of the gathering, as he/she is now welcoming strangers into his/her home on your behalf.
 Before you start a round of introductions, it’s also a good idea to ask your new friend how they would like to be introduced.